smalot/vagrantfile/README.md

     # Create a public network, which generally matched to bridged network.
 Bridged
     # networks make the machine appear as another physical device on your network.
     config.vm.network "public_network", bridge: ["en1: Wi-Fi (AirPort)", "en6: Broadcom NetXtreme Gigabit Ethernet Controller"]

+    # View the documentation for the provider you are using for more information
+    # on available options.
+    config.vm.provision "ansible" do |ansible|
+        ansible.verbose = "v"
+        ansible.playbook = "playbook.yml"
+    end

     config.ssh.username = "ubuntu"
     config.ssh.password = "password"